danylaksono/tube-timeline/README.md

 London tube style configurable timeline renderer powered by D3 v7.
 Ships as a tiny ES module you can use directly in the browser or bundle in your app.

+This work is heavily inspired by https://velitchko.github.io/eurovis-timeline/, for the EuroVIS 2026.

 ### Install

 Use via script module directly (no build step):